 ZCTAs get old (frozen at the time of the latest census) and do not include proxies for non-residential ZIP codes such as PO-box-only ZIPS and "unique" ZIPS assigned to large companies or other organizations.
 These caveats can easily result in being unable to link 10% or so of your ZIP code file when using the tools described above for ZCTAs.
 We now have an alternative source that can help us get a more complete list.
 That source is the ZIP codes master file described in the previous section.
 It contains data for real ZIP codes, not ZCTAs, and it contains a field identifying the county in which the ZIP is (all or mostly) located.
 Unfortunately, it only contains the name and not the FIPS code for the county.
 So it's not the perfect solution.
 But it should be good enough for a lot of applications.

 To use the master ZIP codes file on a one-at-a-time manual basis you can simply generate one of the directories we pointed to above and do a manual lookup of each ZIP.
 To automate the process you will need to generate a file containing the ZIP code and the county.
 The tool for doing that is once again Dexter.
-Go to the pre-defined query file.
-You should be viewing a Dexter query form page that has been pre-coded to access the zipcodes dataset in the georef data directory.
+Access the zipcodes dataset in the georef data directory.
 The query as defined requests output in the form of a CSV file (no report file, no database file); no filtering (you get the entire country); and relevant variables selected (you can ask for more, or less by simply modifying the select lists in section III of the form).
 You can, if you want and you know how, modify the query any way you want.
 But all you have to do is click on one of the Extract Data buttons.
 Then when your output menu page is displayed, you'll need to click on the link(s) to your output file(s).
 The only hard part will be figuring out how you will use the resulting lookup table file to do the actual encoding.